Natural computing

 understand biological systems also include engineering of semi-synthetic organisms, and understanding the universe itself from the point of view of information processing.
 Indeed, the idea was even advanced that information is more fundamental than matter or energy.

 The Zuse-Fredkin thesis, dating back to the 1960s, states that the entire universe is a huge cellular automaton which continuously updates its rules.

 Recently it has been suggested that the whole universe is a quantum computer that computes its own behaviour.

-The universe/nature as computational mechanism is addressed by, exploring nature with help the ideas of computability, and studying natural processes as computations (information processing).
+The universe/nature as computational mechanism is addressed by exploring nature with the help of the idea of computability and studying natural processes as computations (information processing).